vircadia/vircadia-docs-sphinx/docs/source/developer/interface/command-line-parameters.md

 # Command Line Parameters

-You can launch an interface with these parameters.
+You can launch Interface with the following parameters.

 Displays help information